 So, what’s the deal?
 It’s really quite simple.
 Windows 7 users are facing more threats because the operating system is used by more people than any other OS.
-As more people use the software, more attacks follow.
+As more people use the software ((not the hardware, so don’t call the HP support number), more attacks follow.

-Windows XP, meanwhile, remains extremely popular but will in the near future lose technical support from Microsoft.
+Windows XP, meanwhile, remains extremely popular but will in the near future lose technical troubleshooting support and remote desktop assistance from Microsoft.
 That makes infecting these systems easier and potentially more lucrative for hackers.

 As for Windows Vista, it’s never been particularly popular, prompting malware engineers to ignore it more and more as time goes on.

 Microsoft also suggests that new, less tech-savvy (and less cautious) users are now moving to Windows 7 and that this is leading to a spike in malware infections.
 Hopefully their contact center software will be able to handle all of the phone calls from users hoping to mitigate these issues.

 It’s important everyone take extra care when opening emails from unknown senders and when visiting “sketchy” looking websites.
 If something feels off, get out of there!